 Tier II is a more targeted intervention reaching roughly 15 percent of students who are considered at-risk and require more intensive services than received during Tier I. For example, students in Tier II might receive an additional 20 minutes of reading instruction, for a total of 110 minutes rather than just 90.

 Tier III is for students who require an even more intensive approach because of unsatisfactory progress in Tier II.
 These students receive intensive or individual interventions, which may occur in the general classroom or in a special education classroom but without a special education referral.
 Roughly five percent of students in a given student body will require Tier III intervention.
-Continuing our reading example, Tier III students might receive as much as 170 minutes of daily reading instruction with emphasis on more individualized goals based on consistent progress monitoring.
+Continuing our reading example, Tier III students might receive as much as 170 minutes of daily reading instruction with an emphasis on more individualized goals based on consistent progress monitoring.

 Curriculum Leadership Institute is an expert in Tier I

 For Tier I, school districts must identify the core curriculum expected of the complete student body.
 CLI has had more than 25 years of experience helping districts analyze curriculum to determine what is essential and focused for each grade level and course.
 CLI also recognizes that creating the curriculum isn’t enough; we must be able to create and document aligned instructional planning resources and assessments as well.

 Click here to download a free sample of what effective curriculum looks like.